AparaV/cu-csci-2270/README.md

-# CSCI 2270 - Data Structures and Algorithms
+# CSCI 2270 - Data Structures

 Code (and other materials) dump.
 Don't cheat.